swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 Firstly, create the virtual environment.

+??? tip "Not familiar with virtual environments?
+Read this!"

+    [//]: # "TODO"

+    _Work in progress._

 ```sh title="Execute the following command(s) in a terminal"
 # Create the environment
 python3 -m venv .venv

 # Activate the environment
 source .venv/bin/activate
 ```